G'Ra Asim

 G’Ra Asim is a writer and musician, and an assistant professor of Creative Writing at Washington University in St. Louis.
 He is the author of Boyz n the Void: a mixtape to my brother, published by Beacon Press.
 Asim has served as Writing Director at the African American Policy Forum, a gender and race justice think tank at Columbia Law School and a graduate teaching fellow in Columbia University's Undergraduate Writing Program.
 He sings, plays bass, and writes lyrics for DIY pop punk quintet, Baby Got Back Talk.

 Early life

 Asim was born in St. Louis.
 He is the son of author, poet, playwright, and professor of writing, literature and publishing at Emerson College, Jabari Asim.
+His mother was involved in The Black Rep (St. Louis).
+He primarily grew up on the East Coast.

 Education

 Asim obtained a Master of Fine Arts in Nonfiction Writing from Columbia University in 2018, and a Bachelor of Arts in Writing, Literature, and Publishing from Emerson College in 2014, where he graduated magna cum laude.